elypia/elypiai/CONTRIBUTING.md

 ## Getting Started
-In this guide we'll be wrapping [UrbanDictionary][ud] becasue it's small, only a single endpoint, and already exists within this repository so it's easy to link to example code rather than mock and maintain example code.
+In this guide we'll be wrapping [UrbanDictionary][ud] becasue it's small, only a single endpoint, and already exists within this repository so it's easy to link to example code rather than mock and maintain seperate code.

 ### Creating Entities
 The first step is to create a class for any entities we may expect this API to return.
 In this case due to there being no official documentation, we'll just do a GET request and review the response.
-Just use any HTTP Client or or just use your browser and make a request [here][ud-get].
+Just use any HTTP Client or your your browser and make a request [here][ud-get].
 As of this tutorial, and what we'll continue working with, the response is as below.

 ```json